Regulatory Obligations and Related Considerations

 - How does your firm confirm that it has correctly identified and aged all failed to deliver contracts, properly calculated the applicable net capital charges and correctly applied the deductions to its net capital calculation?

-- Incorrect Capital Charges for Underwriting Commitments – Not maintaining an adequate process to assess moment-to-moment and open contractual commitment capital charges on underwriting commitments, and not understanding their role as it pertained to the underwriting (i.e., best efforts or firm commitment).
+- Incorrect Capital Charges for Underwriting Commitments: Not maintaining an adequate process to assess moment-to-moment net capital and open contractual commitment capital charges on underwriting commitments; not establishing and maintaining WSPs for calculating and applying open contractual commitment charges; failing to maintain an accurate record or log of underwritings in which the firm is involved; and not understanding the firm’s role in the underwriting (i.e., best efforts or firm commitment).

-- Inaccurate Recording of Revenue and Expenses – Using cash accounting to record revenue and expenses as of the date the money changes hands, rather than accrual accounting (where firms would record revenue and expenses as of the date that revenue is earned or expenses are incurred); and making ledger entries as infrequently as once per month, as a result of which firms did not have adequate context to determine the proper accrual-based transaction date.
+- Inaccurate Recording of Revenue and Expenses: Using cash accounting to record revenue and expenses as of the date the money changes hands, rather than accrual accounting (where firms would record revenue and expenses as of the date that revenue is earned or expenses are incurred); and making ledger entries as infrequently as once per month, resulting in firms not having adequate context to determine the proper accrual-based transaction date.

-- Net Capital Assessment – Performing an assessment of net capital treatment of assets, including CDs, to confirm that they were correctly classified for net capital purposes.
+- Net Capital Assessment: Performing an assessment of net capital treatment of assets, to confirm that they were correctly classified for net capital purposes.